ashwath-tech/Open-Source-Agent/README.md

 Instead of blindly returning vector search results, the `rag_graph` subgraph enforces quality control:
 1. **Retrieve & Rerank:** Fetches chunks from ChromaDB and passes them through the Cohere Reranker.
 2. **Critique:** An LLM evaluates if the reranked context answers the query.
-3. **Rewrite (The Loop):** If the context is poor, the `rewriter` node mutates the search query based on the critique and loops the state back to `get_chunks`.
+3. **Rewrite (The Loop):** If the context is poor, the `rewriter` node changes the search query based on the critique and loops the state back to `get_chunks`.
 It will break automatically after 2 loops to prevent infinite execution.

-## 📚 Key Concepts & Learnings Applied
+## Key Concepts & Learnings Applied

 * **FastAPI Lifespan Events:** Managed application startup/shutdown gracefully.
 Used `@asynccontextmanager` to ensure the Redis index (`idx:cache`) initialized before accepting traffic.
 * **Redis Semantic Cache:** Implemented a high-performance semantic cache using Redis Stack.
 Uses `SentenceTransformers` and Cosine Similarity to detect conceptually similar questions, bypassing LLM execution.